Scenario: Web app that signs in users

 As a second phase, you can enable your application to call web APIs on behalf of the signed-in user.
 This next phase is a different scenario, which you'll find in Web app that calls web APIs.

-- During the application registration, you'll need to provide one or several (if you deploy your app to several locations) reply URIs.
-In some cases (ASP.NET and ASP.NET Core), you'll need to enable the ID token.
-Finally, you'll want to set up a sign-out URI so that your application reacts to users signing out.
+- During the application registration, provide one or several (if you deploy your app to several locations) reply URIs.
+For ASP.NET, you will need to select ID tokens under Implicit grant and hybrid flows.
+Finally, set up a sign-out URI so that the application reacts to users signing out.

-- In the code for your application, you'll need to provide the authority to which your web app delegates sign-in.
-You might want to customize token validation (in particular, in partner scenarios).
+- In the app's code, provide the authority to which the web app delegates sign-in.
+Consider customizing token validation for certain scenarios (in particular, in partner scenarios).

 - Web applications support any account types.
 For more information, see Supported account types.